ayeraaziz21/SecondShelfProj/README.md

 # Secondshelf – Second-Hand Books Marketplace

-## 📘 Description
+## 📘 Project Description
 Secondshelf is a Django-based e-commerce platform for buying and selling second-hand books.
 It allows users to:

 - Browse and search books
 - Add books to wishlist or cart